olxgroup-oss/dali/README.md

 dali (named after the great painter Salvador Dali) is a service which performs image transformations.
 It is used by [OLX](https://olxgroup.com) to process and serve images for users in around 40 countries.
 The application supports:

-* Retrieving source images from a HTTP URL
+* Retrieving source images from an HTTP URL
 * Encoding images to PNG, JPEG, WEBP or HEIC
 * Resizing an image
 * Rotating an image